you need to know about surrendering a pet . . .

 We wish we did not have to ask for release fees, but adoption fees only cover a fraction of the cost to care for your animal while here at the shelter.
 In order for us to provide the necessary care for your animal, we need to ask you to contribute a small portion to help us with their care.
 The fee is always requested NOT required as we understand financial hardship may interfere with your ability to contribute.

-DUE TO OVERWHELMING DEMAND AND LENGTHY WAIT TIMES FOR DOGS, WE ARE CURRENTLY NOT ACCEPTING OUT-OF-COUNTY RELEASE REQUESTS (except for north Pacific County).
+DUE TO OVERWHELMING DEMAND AND LENGTHY WAIT TIMES, WE ARE CURRENTLY NOT ACCEPTING OUT-OF-COUNTY RELEASE REQUESTS (except for north Pacific County).

 Releasing Litters of Puppies or Kittens